san650/ember-cli-page-object/DOCUMENTATION.md

 });
 ```

-You can define attributes using any JavaScript construction
+You can define attributes using any JavaScript construct

 ```js
 var page = PO.build({